exogee-technology/graphweaver/README.md

 cd src/apps/example-complex && pnpm migrate && pnpm build && pnpm start
 ```

+### examples/databases - `@exogee/graphweaver-example-databases`

+An example of using GraphWeaver with two connected databases (MySQL, PostgreSQL) and the MikroORM adapter.

+Follow the instructions in the `./src/examples/databases/README.md` to get started.

 ## Packages

 ### packages/core - `@exogee/graphweaver`

-GraphWeaver core package, includes `createBaseResolver` method that creates a resolver in combination with one of the backend packages:
+GraphWeaver core package includes `createBaseResolver` method that creates a resolver in combination with one of the backend packages:

 ```typescript
 @Resolver(() => UserGQLEntity)